EnochRick/xeto/readme.md

 Update2: Figured it out, my new code is here now!

-I just did a clone of this repository on a different machine first thing this morning and learned that I have not yet fully understood how to push my changes up.
+Capt'n's Log: AM: I just did a clone of this repository on a different machine first thing this morning and learned that I have not yet fully understood how to push my changes up.
 I am working on this today.
 I'll post here once I have learned how to do this the way I expect
 (still reading the git manual https://git-scm.com/docs/user-manual) Cheers - EnochRick